The small business marketing guide

 Marketing on a budget

-If you don’t have a huge budget to spend on marketing, here are some low-cost solutions that can work for small businesses.
+If you don’t have a huge budget to spend on marketing, here's a recap of some of the low-cost solutions that can work for small businesses - some of which are covered in more detail above.

 - Social networking – it gets your name out there